Updated on May 23, 2019

 - Local tax: up to 6%.
 View a chart of Short-Term Lodging Tax Percentage by Town.
 Note: Many towns, especially those that currently charge only 4%, will be voting over the next few months to change their Lodging Tax rates.

-- Cape and Islands wastewater treatment tax: 2.75% (Both Islands and “Just off Cape” properties are exempt.)
+- Cape and Islands wastewater treatment tax: 2.75% (To date, all Martha’s Vineyard and Nantucket and “Just off Cape” properties are exempt.)

 - A town can assess an additional 3% if the homeowner owns more than one rental home in the same town.